 So, Can Security Guards Detain You?

-The key point here is that security guards can detain you if they believe you’re committing a crime, but they’re unable to officially arrest you.
-Guards in the UK have the same authority and rights as any other UK citizen as they don’t get any extra power or privileges like the police force.
+Overall, security guards can detain you if they believe you are committing a crime, but they won’t be allowed to properly arrest you.
+Guards in the UK have the same authority and rights as any other UK citizen as they do not get any extra power or privileges like the police force.
+Their presence alone often acts as a deterrent for potential thieves and vandals, but if a situation arises, they are well-trained and equipped to identify and deal with it quickly and calmly.

 If you would like to keep updated with all the latest security guard news, why not check out our blog?
 Where you can find articles about what guards are allowed to carry and what equipment every security guard needs.